meet-projects/Y2-2015-Day-4a/README.md

-Now, set up the database. *Warning: if you already have people in the database, this command will delete all of them and reset it to Lorenzo, Michele, and Omri.* You can use this any time if you mess up the database or add too many people.
+Now, set up the database. *Warning: if you already have people in the database, this command will delete all of them and reset it to Lorenzo, Michele, Omri, and Mustafa.* You can use this any time if you mess up the database or add too many people.

     python initialize.py